aquariophilie/axolotl/docs/2021-09-13-submit-project-axolotl.md

 ## What's next for AXOLOTL

 Who knows?
-Maybe we will extend the project for our actual use cases in our main job?
+Maybe we will extend the project for our actual use cases in our main job...

+## Why the name "AXOLOTL"?

+For no real reasons except that we (the team who created the app) are a group of friends who like participating to hackathons.
+We call ourself "[Aquariophilie](https://github.com/aquariophilie)" and each project we develop has a name of either a fish or seafood.
 ```

 #### \* Built with